tkoeppen/gitlab-report/README.md

 - This tool exports all groups and projects from a self-hosted gitlab.
 - It support up to 3 subgroups and sort groups, subgroups and projects alphabetically.
-- It creates a gitlab_groups_projects.csv file.
+- It creates a `gitlab_groups_projects.csv` file.
+This file is overwritten with each run.

 ## precondition